Staffing Design Workshops

 • Determine the roles’ evaluation and accountability processes

-• Have time for networking and collaboration with leaders from other districts
+• Network and collaborate with leaders from other districts

 What is included?